r3kdotio/presentations-docker-security/README.md

 # Not being security conscious make you vulnerable

 Consider the following scenario:
-> sudo docker run -it alpine:3.7 sh
+> docker run -it alpine:3.7 sh

 Even as a root user in the container, commands like halt and reboot have no effect on the container and container host, but there are several vulnerabilities still.
+The container has a limited attack surface.

 [Video](videos/senario_haltshutdownrm.m4v)

-## Problem:

-A container running as root user can delete/overwrite privileged files in the container like rm /bin/ls [ZipSlip](https://github.com/snyk/zip-slip-vulnerability) is a real-world attack that exploits this.

-## Solution:

-Applications inside a docker container should run as a non-privileged user and should not be able to delete any critical files

 ## Problem: